 I was reading a little wiki history about this seemingly intrinsic practice, and found it interesting that people have been spring cleaning for hundreds of years.

 It might seem impossible to escape the urge to purge your home of clutter, grime and dust.
+And it certainly may feel like the time to hire a maid service.
 To help you avoid feeling too overwhelmed, we created this simple guide to help you accomplish the organizing and cleaning that matters most.
 Remember, spring cleaning should be joyous, refreshing, reviving!

 G E T M O T I V A T E D